LighghtEeloo/flow.er/readme.md

 Flow.er is a Rust WASM app running in browser.
 It uses local storage tech to save cache, and supports downloading all progress / exporting to clipboard.
 One can import data back with source code mode.

+***Notice: this repo is under heavy development, and is currently not usable.
+To see the demo version, you can try `tracer-yew-lock` branch, which is the last version of this software and is already usable.
+For detailed concerns, please read [this](https://github.com/LighghtEeloo/flow.er/issues/1#issuecomment-785710178) and follow the instructions below.***

 ## Dev Install

 This projects uses `trunk` as a Rust WASM application bundler.